mlajtos/classy-state/README.md

 # 🎩 Classy State

 You are tasked with coding a brand new React fronted for some legacy code that uses shared mutable state inside a class.
-Don't kill yourself just yet, try `useClassyState` first.
+Don't kill yourself just yet, try `useClassyState` hook first.

 ## Example

+See [classy-state-playground Codesandox](https://codesandbox.io/s/new-kwwhp) for live demo.

 ```js
 // legacy-code.js